FTBpro/go-workshop/README.md

 }
 ```

-> For printing into `http.ResponseWriter` you can use `fmt.Fprintf`.
-In case of an error you can use `http.Error` function.
+> For printing into `http.ResponseWriter` you can use `fmt.Fprintf`, and in case of an error you can use `http.Error` function

 ##### Listen on port :9002
 Next you will need to have a server listening on port :9002 to get the ping.

-We will use the default server in the http package using `http.ListenAndServe`.
+We will use the default server in the http package using `http.ListenAndServe`.\
 For example:
 ```go
 http.ListenAndServe(":9002", nil)